Brian-Pho/Textbook-Notes/about.md

 ### Who are you?

-You can visit my [personal website](https://brianpho.com/HTML/about.html) to learn more about me but here's a summary.
+You can visit my [personal website](https://brianpho.com/) to learn more about me but here's a summary.

 I'm currently an undergraduate student studying software engineering at the University of Calgary.
 My dream (and goal) is to become an artificial intelligence researcher who pushes humanity towards the creation of artificial general intelligence.

-My current plan is to study computer science, neuroscience, cognitive science, psychology (pretty much all of the brain sciences) in depth to create the basis for me to generate new ideas about intelligence.
+My current plan is to study computer science, neuroscience, cognitive science, and psychology (pretty much all of the brain sciences) in depth to create the basis for me to generate new ideas about intelligence.
 I believe this is how we should approach imbuing machines with intelligence.

 ### Why are you doing this?